Table of Contents

 1. Gastrointestinal Distress

-The most frequently reported side effects of magnesium supplementation include gastrointestinal issues such as nausea, diarrhea, and abdominal cramping.
-High doses of magnesium can have a laxative effect on the body, leading to unpleasant digestive symptoms.
+The most common side effects are nausea, diarrhea, and abdominal cramping.
+High doses can have a laxative effect on the digestive system.

 2. Skin Reactions